subgraph/subgraph_metaproxy/README.md

 But generally, Metaproxy can be used to redirect specific connections through a SOCKS or HTTP proxy (such as privoxy or polipo).

+### wget

+wget is a command-line application that does not support SOCKS proxying (without special build options).
+For this reason, it is an ideal candidate for use with Subgraph Metaproxy.

+Metaproxy can help an application like wget make connections over Tor.
+When Metaproxy is configured to redirect ports 80/443, it will redirect wget to connect to Tor via its own SOCKS client.
+This is transparent to wget, who is only aware that it is connecting to the website that has been requested.

 ## Usage

 ### Running Subgraph Metaproxy